AccessibleAI/cnvrg-operator/cmd/copctl/README.md

 dump parameters (for example, the image), then you can't apply the manifests again.
 You must completely purge all the deployed manifests, and then apply a new generated manifests again.
 3. You must ensure that `cnvrg-db-init` config map does not exist in your namespace before you applying the manifests.
-If you'll apply the manifests and teh `cnvrg-db-init` config map exists, you'll get broken environment.
+If you'll apply the manifests and the `cnvrg-db-init` config map exists, you'll get broken environment.
 So, make sure to delete this configmap each time when you are deploying a fresh dumped manifests.